AlexsLemonade/reproducible-research/setup_instructions/setup_git.md

 <img src="screenshots/github/github_landing.png" alt="GitHub Sign In or Sign Up Page" width="300">

-GitHub will then lead you through a series of (outerspace-themed!) setup prompts one-at-a-time, beginning with your email, password, and username, as shown here for example:
+GitHub will then lead you through a series of (outerspace-themed!) setup prompts, beginning with your email, password, and username, as shown here for example:

 <img src="screenshots/github/github_email_password_uname.png" alt="GitHub Email and Username Prompt" width="300">